On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Conditioning Analysis

-The canonical representation~\eqref{eq:brunovsky} has the advantage to illuminate why the surjectivity of the linearized dynamics may hold by taking enough steps as it is clear that, in the representation~\eqref{eq:brunovsky}, by controlling the system in $\dimstate$ steps we directly control the output.
+The canonical representation~\eqref{eq:brunovsky} clarifies why the surjectivity of the linearized dynamics may hold by taking enough steps as it is clear that, in the representation~\eqref{eq:brunovsky}, by controlling the system in $\dimstate$ steps we directly control the output.
 Namely, we have that $\auxxstate_{\dimstate}^{(i)} = \auxxctrl_{i-1}$ for all $i \in \{1, \ldots, \dimstate\}$.
 So for the system~\eqref{eq:brunovsky}, considering $\dimstate$ steps ensures condition~\eqref{eq:global_conv_cond}.
 The following theorem shows that this property is kept when considering the original system.

 \begin{theorem} If a discrete time system $\auxstate_{t+1} = \microdyn(\auxstate_t, \auxctrl_t)$ is linearizable by static feedback as defined in Def.~\ref{def:lin_feedback}, then $ \trajin{\ksteps}$, the control in $\ksteps \geq \orderlin= \max\{\orderlin_1, \ldots, \orderlin_{\microdimctrl}\}$ steps of $\microdyn$, has surjective linearizations, i.e., it satisfies $\sigma_{\min}( \nabla_\auxctrls \trajin{\ksteps}(\auxstate_0, \auxctrls) )>0 $ for any $ \auxstate_0 \in \reals^\dimstate, \auxctrls \in \reals^{\ksteps\microdimctrl}$.